How Can Airlines Use Advanced RFID Technology to Track Equipment & Parts?

 “We also have composite material that is regulated where compliance matters.
 When you talk about emergency equipment, it's not about just knowing that you have a life vest, it's about knowing that you have a life vest that's compliant, that it’s within regulations, and within the expiration date.
 For oxygen generators, in the time of an emergency when you are at an elevation where you need an oxygen mask, when that oxygen mask deploys, you want to know that the oxygen generator is going to create oxygen.
 There’s an expiration date on these oxygen generators, so compliance and safety will be the theme that continues to happen and why we do things that we do with RFID.”

 “Speaking of composite material, when we do repairs on an aircraft, you have to use a certain material.
 The material is very expensive, and it has to stay in the freezer for a long period of time.
 When it's out of the freezer to thaw out, so you can cut a piece off of it to make a repair on a wing or on a rudder, it can only be out and thawed a certain amount of time.
 It’s a very manual process to say I've taken this roll [of material] out, I've manually put it over here, and I know I'm tracking it, and then I put it back in the freezer.
-When you forget to update when you put it back in the freezer, being very conservative and safe, if we're not sure of the time frame, we'll destroy that roll of composite material and we'll order another one.”
+When you forget to update when you put it back in the freezer, being very conservative and safe, if we're not sure of the time frame, we'll destroy that roll of composite material and we'll have to order another one.”

-“We work together as a partnership, and we have a very good community in the RFID space around the Descartes ASD's product.
+“We work together as a partnership, and we have a very good community in the RFID space around the Descartes ASD product.
 It's the shared knowledge that we have amongst our teams that works so well for us.
 In the future, there's so many opportunities ahead of us, whether it's engine shop tracking, component shop tracking, engine stand tracking, or BLE— it’s exciting for us for future use cases.”

-“I'm excited about where Descartes takes us in the future of BLE and RFID.
+“I'm excited about where Descartes takes us in the future for BLE and RFID.
 Down the path, this opens up more and more opportunities for Delta Airlines.
 There are a lot of creative minds that work at Delta Airlines that can think of how Descartes can help, and how Delta can partner with Descartes going forward.
 I'm pretty excited about the very near future and the long-term future working with Descartes.”

 Ken Lorow, Manager, TechOps Technology & Innovations, Engineering, Delta Airlines